 BIG OPEN – by Tina Richerson

-Saxophonist, blogger, author, composer, and educator specializes in connecting others to their highest self.
-Check out the blog here.
+Saxophonist, teacher, author and composer, specializes in connecting others to their highest self.
+Check out her blog here.

 Tina grew up a faithful Mormon girl and when she realized she was Gay everything it was the most horrifying moment of her life.